livekit/livekit-docs/docs/internals/client-protocol.md

 1. client initiates WebSocket connection to `/rtc`
 2. server sends a `JoinResponse`, which includes room information, the current participant's data, and information about other participants in the room
-3. client starts the publisher `PeerConnection`, and sends `offer` to the server
+3. server initiates the subscriber `PeerConnection`, sends `offer` to client
+   1. if `AutoSubscribe` is enabled, this offer will contain existing tracks in the room.
 4. client and server will exchange ICE candidates via `trickle`
-5. server accepts the publisher connection, sends an `answer`
+5. client accepts the subscriber connection, sends an `answer`
 6. ICE connectivity is established
 7. server notifies other participants of the new participant
-8. server subscribes the new client to existing tracks in the room
-   1. server initiates `offer` for subscriber `PeerConnection`
-   2. client accepts and sends `answer`
-   3. server confirms the `answer`

 ## Publishing